Skip To Main Content

 1. Fill your Margarita glass with ice (to chill)

-2. Combine 2 part tequila with 1 part triple sec and 1 part lime juice in a shaker.
+2. Combine two parts tequila with 1one part triple sec and one part lime juice in a shaker.

 3. Add lots of ice